-Simply pour melted butter into a square cake pan, press in Graham cracker (US!) or Digestive biscuit (UK and Oz!) crumbs, then sprinkle with cups of coconut, chocolate chips, and nuts.
-Finally, pour a whole can of sweetened condensed milk over the top, and bake.
+- Pour melted butter into a square cake pan and press in Graham cracker (US!) or Digestive biscuit (UK and Oz!) crumbs.

 Half an hour later you have something deliciously sweet that’s pretty hard to describe.
 In fact I wasn’t sure what to make of these when I first tried them.
 But now I take a bite every time I go into the kitchen.
 Oops.

 What do 7 layer bars / magic chocolate pecan bars taste like?

 Thought you’d never ask.
 They’ve got a cheesecake base topped with a sweet and chewy coconut layer that reminds me of what we used to called coconut macaroons.
 On top of that there’s chocolate and finally sticky, slightly crunchy pecans that makes me think of caramelised nuts, or even pecan pie.

 If you bake the bars for slightly longer, say 35 minutes instead of 30, you’ll find the condensed milk has started to turn into a chewy toffee.
 It’s delicious, and very addictive.

 Maybe you’ve had something similar to this pecan bars recipe in your repertoire for years already, or maybe it’s totally new to you, like it was to me, but do give it a go with pecan nuts.